lynxbat/claude-outlook-mcp/feature_request.md

 ---

-## Bug 2: `draft` Operation Creates New Email, Not Reply
+## Draft Creates New Email Instead of Reply

-**FIXED:** Added `replyToMessageId` parameter to `draft` operation.
+**STATUS: FIXED** - Added `replyToMessageId` parameter to `draft` operation.
 Creates threaded reply draft when provided.

 ### Problem
-When trying to work around Bug 1 by using `draft`, it creates a completely new email rather than a reply in the thread.
+When trying to work around the reply recipient issue by using `draft`, it creates a completely new email rather than a reply in the thread.

 ### Actual Behavior
 ```javascript